Another One Rides the Bus: Release

 Much like "My Bologna", "Another One Rides the Bus" was a hit on the Dr. Demento Show, and Dr. Demento himself said:

 For the next few weeks we got twice as many requests for "Another One Rides the Bus" as for everything else put together.
 Thank goodness I had a tape rolling!
 We even got it in stereo.
 Over the next couple of months that tape was duplicated and re-duplicated all over the world, as the song took on a life of its own. [...]
 The Dr. Demento Show gained a couple of dozen new station affiliates just because of that song.

+Dr. Demento had recorded Yankovic performing the song during a sound test, becoming the only recording available for Yankovic to use.
 Eventually, Yankovic borrowed some money from Dr. Demento and pressed one thousand copies of a four-track EP by himself.
 Yankovic then distributed this EP to various record stores, selling them through consignment deals.
 Yankovic released the record under Placebo Records, a one-off label founded by Yankovic for the sole purpose of distributing the EPs.
 Due to the underground success of the EP, Yankovic secured a short-lived record deal with TK Records, which released "Another One Rides the Bus" as a single in February 1981.
 The record was rush-released, but nevertheless managed to become Yankovic's first Billboard entry, peaking at number four on the Bubbling Under Hot 100 singles chart.
 However, soon after issuing the "Another One Rides the Bus" single, TK abruptly closed due to financial troubles and the song fell off the charts.

 Domestically, the single was released in a generic TK Records sleeve.
 International versions of the single, however, featured different artwork.
 The Dutch release, for instance, featured artwork depicting a crowded bus.
 According to Yankovic's official site, this version of the "single used artwork similar to what would appear on Al's first album."